 et al., Network routing: algorithms, protocols, and

 In addition to classical

-theory, and formal methods will be of great help in your
+analysis will be of great help in your research.

 journals and conferences: